ShaunJose/esp_hardware_and_comms/README.md

 cd face_mask_verifier/src/face_mask_verifier_esp_eye
 ```

+7. Change the ssid and password to your wifi's details in the file `main/app_facenet.c`

-7. Follow steps 2 to 6 in this folder
+8. Repeat steps 2 to 6

 ## Project explanation